The Social Organization of Family and Intimate Life

 After completing my A.A., I transferred to Washington State University, Vancouver, where I earned my B.A. in Sociology.
 I later received my M.S. in Sociology from Portland State University in 2018.
 My master’s thesis used in-depth interviews to explore the dating app experiences of women and non-binary young adults.

 I earned my Ph.D. in Sociology from the University of California, Irvine in 2024.
 My dissertation used quantitative methods to examine how digital technologies shape gender inequality across the transition to adulthood.
-Now, as an assistant professor of sociology, I’m building on this line of inquiry to better understand how digital technologies—including social media, texting, and video gaming—may (or may not) be reshaping our intimate connections.
+Now, as an assistant professor of sociology, I build on this line of inquiry to examine the structural forces shaping intimate and family life, including, but not limited to, digital technologies.